 The Korean skincare routine and layering technique has become a staple part of my skin care routine for around the past 4 years, but not until recently have I put effort into figuring out what works best for my skin.
 Check out my own personal skincare routine for an idea of how I keep my skin healthy!

 So what is the Korean skincare routine?
 In total, it consists of up to about 12 steps.
-You may be asking yourself, why would I EVER put that much product on my skin?
+You may be asking yourself, why would I EVER put that much product on my skin at one time?
 Trust me, I thought it was crazy at first too.
 But, once you actually try it and tailor it to your own skin’s specific needs, your skin will make such a positive transformation.

 Why It Works